bcit-ltc/infrastructure-documentation/docs/services-systems.md

 !!! note "Starting a project"

-    We start a project by creating a code repository in GitLab in one of these "top-level" groups:
+    Start a project by creating a code repository in GitLab in one of these "top-level" groups:

     `Web Apps`
     :   Projects that have some front-end component; UI required.